-You can choose from one the following platforms.
+You can choose from one of the following platforms.
 Some of these are self-service while others are fully managed, it’s up to you depending on what level external involvement is needed.

-- Adwords: If you’re using Adwords, setting up a retargeting campaign is pretty straightforward.
+Google Ads is the most popular advertising network around.
+With an easy to use dashboard and fast setup, you can have retargeting ads running in just a few days time.
+If you’re using Google Ads, setting up a retargeting campaign is pretty straightforward.
 You just need to enable retargeting, create remarketing lists, and create customized ads to engage users on those lists.

-- Retargeter: Retargeter offers both DIY and Managed services to its customers.
+Retargeter offers both DIY and Managed services to its customers.
 DIY plans are limited to site retargeting and Facebook retargeting while managed services come with additional options like CRM or search retargeting.

 Social Media Retargeting Platforms